bmdanielsson/marvin-chess/README.md

 ### Building

 The easiest way to build Marvin is to use GCC and the included Makefile.
-Running `make` should produce a binary that is comaptible with your system.
+Running `make` should produce a binary that is compatible with your system.
 For more information about availbale targets and options run `make help`.

 ### License